Orckestra/orc-shared/docs/components.md

 Sets up the various providers and wrappers needed for an application.
 Should have one child element, in most cases a redux-connected `<AppFrame>`.

+## Redirector

+- `href`: The path to redirect to.

+This component will cause the immediate dispatch of a `replace` action to the given `href` when it is mounted.

 ## Scope

 - `currentScope`: The currently selected scope, as stored in state.